Common College Scholarship Requirements Guide

 Scholarships requirements by income level

 Need-based scholarships generally prioritize lower-income students, requiring applicants’ family income to be below a certain threshold.
-These are typically given based on financial need.
+Organizations select recipients for these scholarships based on financial need.
 Usually, these scholarships require demonstration of achievement in some pursuit, whether it be athletic, academic, or artistic.

 Need-based grants, on the other hand, are normally based solely on a student’s family income and do not take other factors into account.
 Sometimes, these do not require an application and are automatically awarded to lower-income students.
 Usually, students must complete the FAFSA for consideration.